These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

-These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”?
-Sadly, the answer is no. Based on those who seek roles of governance, typically the highest political office, are all too often troubled and insecure, jealous, envious human beings who are vying for power and ready to do almost anything to attain it.
-It does not bode well for the rest of us.
+Too often, those who seek roles of governance typically of the highest political offices are all too often troubled.
+They are vying for power and ready to do almost anything to attain it.
+The People are not their primary interest as it should be.
+This does not bode well for us.

 One might think that this subject would consider matters such as political systems, such as Democracy versus Communism or Socialism or even monarchy.
 This would be a standard way of discussing the pros and cons of differing political systems.

 But that doesn’t really address the underlying issue we face because any system can be corrupted if the people in office are corrupt.
+Successful governance doesn’t start with the definitions of an external system.

 Healthy, balanced governance comes from healthy, balanced people.
-We have to plumb to the bottom of the nature and character of those governing.
+We have to plumb to the depths of the nature and character of those governing.
 The outer form of governance is subordinate to the character of the people governing.

 Integrity is respected by the People and scorned by politicians who prefer the bribe-friendly, corrupt system of “business-as-usual” through which they prosper at the People’s expense.